Wandalen/willbe/doc/version2.eng/concept/SectionExported.md

 # Section <code>exported</code>

-The <code> out-will-file </ code> section is programmatically generated when the module is exported, contain the list of all exported files and is used by importation of this module by another one.
+The <code>out-will-file</code> section is programmatically generated when the module is exported.
+It contains the list of all exported files and is used by importation of this module by another one.

 ### Example